-Current Rule/Section New Rule/Section Proposed Changes 28) 803.G.1 802.G.1 802.G.2 802.G.3 Rule 803.G.1 is being relocated and distributed into sections G.1, G.2, and G.3.
+Current Rule/Section New Rule/Section Proposed Changes 28) 802.G.2 802.G.3 Rule 803.G.1 provisions were Rule 802.G.1 criteria is bein emit."
+The table reference with deleted as this is now covered improve rule clarity.
+Table 2 Rule 803.G.1 is being relocated and distributed into sections G.1, G.2, and G.3.
 The Rule 803.G.1 provisions were split out into new Subsections 2 and 3.
 The Rule 802.G.1 criteria is being changed from "net emissions increase" to "potential to emit."
 The table reference was updated.
 The text related to major sources was deleted as this is now covered by Rule 810.
 Additional text changes were made to improve rule clarity.
 Table 2 is being renumbered as Table 5 and the rule title is being changed to be "Attainment Pollutant Monitoring Thresholds."
-Added PM {2.5} to the table.
+Added PM 2.5 to the table.
 29) 803.G.2 802.G.4 Rule 803.G.2 is being relocated to Rule 802.G.4.
 This provision is being simplified, condensed, and broken out into paragraphs to improve rule clarity.
 30) 803.H 802.H Rule 803.H is being relocated to Rule 802.H.
 The criteria is being changed from "emits in its entirety" to "with a potential to emit."
 The reference to Table 2 is changed to be Table 5.
 Additional text edits were made to improve rule clarity.
 31) 802.I Same Added clarification that all public hearings require at least a 30 day public notice.
 32) 802.G 802.I Changed from section G to section I. 33) 802.G.1 802.I.1 The revisions to this section clarifies District practice that these requirements apply to ATC applications.
 EPA references are deleted as this rule is not being submitted to the SIP.
 The text has been reworded to be more straight-forward.
 Text edits were made to improve rule clarification.
 34) 803.K.6 802.I.1.b.5 The words "appropriate party" are being struck out and replaced with "applicant, Air Resources Board, adjoining air pollution control districts, and any person who has made a written request to be notified of the final decision."
 Staff also added a sentence indicating that the notification may be made electronically.
 35) 802.G.2 802.I.2 Minor text edits made.
 36) 802.G.3 802.I.3 The two relevant changes were deletion of the word "federally" before "enforceability" and deletion of "have been or will likely be complied with by any dates specified."
 On the first deletion, EPA has indicated it is not necessary to indicate "federally" enforceable because ATC conditions that are enforceable as a practical matter are sufficient.
 The other text deletion removes the "will likely be complied with" clause.
 As part of the permitting process, staff confirm that the owner/operator has complied with all ATC conditions before issuing a PTO.
 37) 802.G.5 Deleted this section as this rule will not be submitted to EPA for inclusion in the SIP.
 See Rule 809 and Rule 810 for federal permitting rules submitted for SIP approval.
 38) 802.I.5 Added in language to track the equipment replacement offset exemption to satisfy one of the Air Resources Board's concerns.